BookStackApp/website/content/docs/admin/updates.md

 ## Version Specific Instructions

+#### Updating to v0.28 or higher

+**Framework Update** - BookStack now uses Laravel 6 which itself requires PHP 7.2 or higher.
+Make sure your PHP version matches that requirement before updating!

 #### Updating to v0.26 or higher

 **Internet Explorer Support** - IE11 Support has now been dropped.
 We *may* support any critical issues for view-only scenarios otherwise please use a modern browser.